Rare Pennies for the Penny Collector

 Comments:

 The 1931-S does not generate as much excitement as other key Lincoln cent dates, but every Lincoln collector needs one to complete the set.
 Only 866,000 were minted, making it one the rarest coins in the series, but an unusually high proportion of the 1931-S population are preserved in the higher grade range.
 Obtain the best condition you can afford, with full mint RED for Uncirculated examples.
-Yes, prices have escalated greatly in recent years, but if you pursue only upper crust 1931-S cents from a reputable seller, you'll never have to worry about getting stuck with an overpriced coin.
+If you pursue only upper crust 1931-S cents from a reputable seller, you'll never have to worry about getting stuck with an overpriced coin.

 The Year This Coin Was Minted...